nnamdielege/tspApp/README.md

 1. Retrieve the distance matrix between cities using Google Maps Distance Matrix API.
 2. Parse the response and extract the distances.
-3. Call the `nearestNeighbor` method from the `TSPSolver` class, passing the distance matrix as an argument.
+3. Call the `nearestNeighbour` method from the `TSPSolver` class, passing the distance matrix as an argument.
 4. The method returns the tour representing an approximate solution to the TSP.

 ## Example